 HIMBA volunteers contribute countless volunteer hours to help HIRRA’s Regional Parks and Trails Committee maintain and improve Hornby’s world-class trail system.
 Their superb full-colour map of Hornby trails is for sale by donation at the Hornby gas bar with all funds going to support HIMBA’s bike-park and trail enhancements.
 Their website also provides detailed information about specific island trails.

 Mt.
-Geoffrey and Regional Parks and Trails Committee 2021
+Geoffrey and Regional Parks and Trails Advisory Committee 2023

 - Tom Rutherford